kellan/laughingmeme/_posts/asides/2006-01-31-bill-clinton-first-of-all-in-this-age-of-culturally-changed-circumstances.md

 ---
 id: 3231
-title: 'Bill Clinton: &#8220;First of all, in this age of culturally changed circumstances,'
+title: 'Bill Clinton: "First of all, in this age of culturally changed circumstances,'
 date: '2006-01-31T14:13:00+00:00'
 author: Kellan
 layout: post